 "You've got it mum, yes, you've got Cheerios on the way."

-under my breath as I entered the kitchen of their modest home.
+I said under my breath as I entered the kitchen of their modest

-As if in slow motion I saw the refrigerator door open and my
+home.
+As if in slow motion I saw the refrigerator door

-hands take hold of a milk carton, then pour it over some oats in
+open and my hands take hold of a milk carton, then pour it over

-a small bowl, knowing that I would always remember these
+some oats in a small bowl, knowing that I would always remember

-moments.
-Right now the most important thing I would ever
+these moments.
+Right now the most important thing I would

-accomplish in a lifetime was not to climb another mountain or
+ever accomplish in a lifetime was not to climb another mountain

-create another work of modern art, but to keep it together and
+or create another work of modern art, but to keep it together

-prepare a bowl of cereal for my dying mother.
-The reality
+and prepare a bowl of cereal for my dying mother.
+The

-of this hit me particularly hard when the light went out as the
+reality of this hit me particularly hard when the light went out

-the time had come for me to go back in and say my final farewell
+Now the time had come for me to go back in and say my final

 finally calling us as a Vendor - after ten years of trying to